Why Triathlon Coaching Still Matters More Than Ever

 Key lessons from Augusto’s journey:

-• Eliminating lifestyle factors that hinder progress is more important than just following a plan.
+• Eliminating lifestyle factors that hinder progress is often more important than the plan itself.

-• Nutrition is crucial — aerobic and strength training alone cannot outtrain poor eating habits.
+• Nutrition is crucial — aerobic and strength training cannot outtrain poor eating habits.

 • Sleep, recovery, and consistent habits compound results.